NarayanaMMoreira/NarayanaMMoreira/README.md

 **Hi there, I'm Narayana Moreira!** 👋

-*I'm a Brazilian Information Systems student with a passion for coding, problem-solving, and creating user-friendly experiences.
+*I'm a Brazilian Information Systems student with a passion for coding, problem-solving, and .
 Here's a bit about me:*

-🌱 Currently Learning: Java, algorithms, and dabbling in HTML and CSS for university projects.
+🌱 Currently Learning: Java, algorithms and Object-Oriented-Programming.

 💼 Current Work: Engaged in IT support for a SaaS product, ensuring smooth operations and customer satisfaction.

-🚀 Future Aspiration: Aim to become a mobile developer, combining technical skills with a keen interest in design and user experience.
+🚀 Future Aspiration: Charting a path to become a backend developer, mastering the intricacies of data and systems.

 🔧 Collaboration: Actively involved in university projects, always excited about collaborative opportunities.